 Posted February 23rd 2021

-As independent promoters, the support from our relationships with local venues is incredibly important, without our amazing Brighton grassroots where would we be?!
-Throughout the ongoing circumstances and multiple lockdowns our venues have been keeping busy, so here’s a look over what they’ve been up to since we last saw them:
+As independent promoters, the support from our relationships with local venues is incredibly important, without our amazing Brighton and Kent grassroots where would we be?!
+Throughout the ongoing circumstances and multiple lockdowns our venues have been keeping busy and now begin plans for re-opening, here’s a look over what they’ve been up to since we last saw them:

 The Hope and Ruin

-This one of a kind bar has introduced ‘Tuesday Takeover’ where each week an upcoming local artist takes over their Instagram page.
-These artists have included the likes of Gender Roles and CLT DRP.
+‘Tuesday Takeover’ continues over on The Hope and Ruin’s Instagram, where each week an upcoming local artist takes over their page.
+Recent artists include the likes of Wyldest and Gaffa Tape Sandy.

 The Rose Hill

 The fun, artsy, community space that is, The Rose Hill continue to keep us entertained with a ‘Channel 0 Test Transmission’ Zoom.
 Along with international talent, they have also been showcasing local music, art, films, performances and live visuals.
 Each month has a different theme, recently it was this month it’s ‘Day To Night Day To Day Data’, tickets are free apart from a donation of your choice.